-Figure 11.
+Figure 15.
 Prior employment status of CPCA AEB learners by age group (2019/20)

-Across the area, 55% of learners who enrolled in AEB courses had Level 2 or below prior education levels, including 15% of learners with no qualifications at all.
+Across the area, 55% of learners who enrolled in AEB courses had level 2 or below prior education levels, including 15% of learners with no qualifications at all.
 Again, this varies by place: only in Fenland and Peterborough do the proportions exceed half of enrolments, at around 60% and 65% respectively.
-Across other districts, more learners start at higher prior attainment levels.
+Across other districts, more learners start at higher prior attainment levels27.

-&lt;sup>23 Metro Dynamics analysis for CPCA, Covid-19 Labour Market Implications for Priority Sectors, February 2021.
+27 Metro Dynamics analysis for CPCA, Covid-19 Labour Market Implications for Priority Sectors, February 2021.

-Figure 12.
+Figure 16.
 Prior education attainment levels of CPCA AEB learners by age group (2019/20)

 There are barriers to people being able to take up the skills provision currently available for adults.
-Important in an area with rural communities, transport and digital connectivity remain major barriers to learning for many, and this combines with other health, financial, childcare, and mental health barriers that people in more deprived and isolated communities face.
+This is important in an area with rural communities, where transport and digital connectivity remain major barriers to learning for many, combined with other health, financial, childcare, and mental health barriers that people in more deprived and isolated communities face.